legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 ## weightEmpty (Optional, default = 0)

 Changes the empty weight of a car, 0 leaves it unchanged

+## publishedTractiveEffort (Option, default = -1, Steam Locomotives Only)

+The tractive effort to display in the buy menu, not the actual tractive effort.
+Use -1 to keep the same, 0 to use whatever is calculated from the definition values.
+Other numbers will be displayed as normal in the menu

 ## removes (Optional)